Jul 5, 2026Engineering Whitepapers

 3. Optical, Barrier, and Electrical Properties

 - Barrier Properties: Critical for packaging.
-Multi-layer co-injection or specialized coatings (e.g., EVOH) are used to block oxygen or moisture.
+Multi-layer co-injection or specialized coatings (e.g., EVOH) are used to block oxygen.

 - Electrics: While PVC is standard for low-voltage, high-frequency/high-voltage applications require PTFE, PI, or PPS due to their superior dielectric strength and arc resistance.